Higher order multipoint flux mixed finite element methods on quadrilaterals and hexahedra: Introduction.

-The aforementioned MFMFE methods are limited to the lowest order approximation.
-In this paper we develop a family of arbitrary order symmetric MFMFE methods on quadrilateral and hexahedral grids.
+To the best of our knowledge, the aforementioned MPFA and MFMFE methods with theoretical convergence proofs are limited to the lowest order approximation.
+In this paper we develop a family of arbitrary order symmetric MFMFE methods on $h^2$-perturbed quadrilateral and hexahedral grids.
 The main obstacle in extending the original lowest order BDM$_1$ and BDDF$_1$ MFMFE methods to higher order is that the degrees of freedom of their higher order versions cannot be associated with tensor-product quadrature rules.
 To circumvent this difficulty, we construct a new family of mixed finite elements fulfilling this requirement.
 A key of the construction is the finite element exterior calculus framework \cite{AFW06,AFW10}, which is used in the extension of MFMFE to Hodge Laplace equations \cite{Lee-Winther}.
-However, we consider only the two and three dimensional cases with $H(\dvr)$ element, so no prerequisite of the exterior calculus language is necessary in this paper.
+However, we consider only the two and three dimensional cases with $H(\dvr)$ element in this paper, so no prerequisite of the exterior calculus language is necessary.
 The new spaces are enhanced Raviart-Thomas spaces with bubbles that are curls of specially chosen polynomials, so that each component of the velocity vector is of dimension $\Qc^k(\R^d)$ and the velocity degrees of freedom can be associated with the points of a tensor-product Gauss-Lobatto quadrature rule \cite{abramowitz1964handbook}.
 The application of this quadrature rule leads to a block-diagonal velocity mass matrix with blocks corresponding to the nodes associated with the velocity degrees of freedom.
 This allows for a local elimination of the fluxes in terms of the pressures from the surrounding elements, either sharing a vertex, or an edge/face.
 This procedure results in a symmetric and positive-definite cell-based system for the pressures with a compact stencil, allowing for efficient solvers to be used.
 The proposed technique allows for more straightforward and efficient implementation and results in reduced computational time.
-The resulting family of methods is a generalization of the original low order MFMFE method to arbitrary order approximation.
-Interestingly, while the lowest order version of the new spaces has the same number of degrees of freedom as the BDM$_1$ spaces in 2d and the enhanced BDDF$_1$ spaces in 3d, their polynomial bases are different.
-Therefore the lowest order version of our proposed method has the same computational complexity and comparable accuracy to the original MFMFE method, but it is not identical to it.
+We remark that the lowest order version of our new elements has the same number of degrees of freedom as the elements used in previous MFMFE methods, but they are {\it different} elements.
+This work is {\it not} a direct extension of the previous MFMFE methods to higher order, but a new framework for explicit construction of higher order MFMFE methods.